Mercedes-Benz Citaro: Hybrid electric version

-Eventually, Daimler decided to not to upgrade BlueTec Hybrid variants to second generation of Citaro.
+Eventually, Daimler decided not to upgrade BlueTec Hybrid variants to second generation of Citaro.
 Instead, in 2017, they launched Citaro Hybrid variants of Citaro (diesel) and NGT, which uses mild hybrid drive, much cheaper to manufacture than BlueTec Hybrid drive.
 It uses 14 kW, disc-shaped electric motor mounted between combustion engine and transmission for energy recuperation and can provide a torque of up to 220 Nm.